-You might be able to apply to your council to help top-up your Housing Benefit in the short term with a Discretionary Housing Payment.
+You might be able to apply to your council to help top-up your Housing Benefit or Universal Credit in the short term with a Discretionary Housing Payment.

 They are available to people who are facing a shortfall between their benefits and housing costs.

 Consider getting a lodger

 Renting out your spare room might be a possibility.

 If you do decide to go down this route, there are a few things you need to know:

 - Having a lodger would mean you’re no longer considered as having a spare room when it comes to assessing your Housing Benefit or Universal Credit.

 - However, if you’re on Housing Benefit, apart from the first £20 a week, the extra cash you get in rent is likely to be deducted, pound for pound, from your benefits.

 - You’ll have to check your tenancy agreement allows you to sublet a room.